dngu7/Treasure-Hunt-AI/README.md

 Follow these instructions to see how the game runs in network mode:

-open two windows, and cd to the src directory in both of them. choose a port number between 1025 and 65535 - let's suppose you choose 31415. type this in one window: javac *.java java Step -p 31415 -i s0.in type this in the other window: python3 agent.py -p 31415
+Open two windows, and cd to the src directory in both of them. choose a port number between 1025 and 65535 - let's suppose you choose 31415. type this in one window:

+javac *.java
+java Step -p 31415 -i s0.in

+type this in the other window:

+python3 agent.py -p 31415